 The Humanistic Management Center (HMC) is a think tank, learning institution and advisory firm supporting organizations in transforming towards a humanistic management paradigm.

-Regional College of Management Bangalore is a long standing partner of the Humanistic Management Network that is focused on preparing students for the global job market so they can excel in their career as confident, motivated and dynamic individuals with strong values.
+Regional College of Management Bangalore is a long standing partner of the Humanistic Management Network that is focused on preparing students to excel in their career as confident, motivated and dynamic individuals with strong values.

 The Institute of Social Ethics ISE undertakes research and teaching contexts in social ethics including scientific reflection on the ethical dimension of social contexts, challenges and issues.
 Institutions, structures, and systems.